-Statutory Sick Pay will normally be paid for up to 28 weeks.
+Statutory Sick Pay will normally be paid for up to 28 weeks (although this may be shorter if you have linked periods of sickness).
 After that you may be entitled to apply for Employment Support Allowance or Universal Credit.

 If you are claiming Statutory Sick Pay and pay rent, or have children to support, you may also be entitled to claim Universal Credit.

 Statutory Sick Pay is paid by your employer.
 If you employer operates a contractual sick pay scheme, you may get more than £109.40, but you cannot get less.